reconjohn/residential/docs/residential.md

 ## Residential solar installation pattern in terms of clustering groups

-> Residential solar installation is exactly showing the same pattern of the 1st factor (`ML1`), the housing stability in clustering.
+> Residential solar installation is exactly showing the same pattern of the 1st factor (`ML1`), the housing stability in clustering, which confirms the factor, `ML1` has a predictive power for the residential solar installation.

 <img src="residential_files/figure-html/unnamed-chunk-22-1.png" style="display: block; margin: auto;" />

 ## Residential solar installation in Low Income Tax Credit

-> It indicates that lower solar installation rate and lower total number of owner-occupied units with housing costs greater than $1000/month match the certified LIHTC census tracks (TRUE).
+> It indicates that lower solar installation proprotion and lower proportion of owner-occupied units with housing costs greater than $1000/month match the pattern of the certified LIHTC census tracks (TRUE).

 <img src="residential_files/figure-html/unnamed-chunk-23-1.png" style="display: block; margin: auto;" />

 ## Residential solar installation in housing unit median value

 > Higher solar installation is correlated with higher housing unit median value.
-Cluster #3, #1 and #2 are in order of higher solar installation.
+Cluster #3, #1 and #2 in order are more likely to have higher solar installation.

 <img src="residential_files/figure-html/unnamed-chunk-24-1.png" style="display: block; margin: auto;" />